What is Data Protection?

-Organizations use a variety of strategies to ensure the protection and security of organizational and personal data from customers.
-Below are various ways in which data can be lost or stolen in various ways and the strategies deployed to address such challenges/failures.
+Organizations use a variety of strategies to ensure the protection and security of organizational data.
+Below are various ways in which data can be lost or stolen and the strategies deployed to address such challenges/failures.

 1. Failure of Storage Systems

-Media that store data can fail or become corrupted, leading to data loss, conveniently called media failure.
+Media that store data can fail or become corrupted, leading to data loss.
 The strategy here is to ensure that data is available even in the event of media failure.

-Synchronous Mirroring: One strategy to counter data loss is to use synchronous mirroring, where data is stored or written on both on-site storage and a remote site simultaneously.
+Synchronous Mirroring: One strategy to counter data loss is to use synchronous mirroring, where data is stored on both on-site storage and a remote site simultaneously.
 Mirroring ensures the two sites are identical.
-It requires 100% overhead capacity.

-RAID Protection: RAID is a good alternative as it requires less overhead capacity.
+RAID Protection: RAID (Redundant Array of Inexpensive Disks or Redundant Array of Independent Disks) is a good alternative as it requires less overhead capacity.
 Physical drives are combined into a logical unit that will work as a singular drive to the operating system.
 The way RAID works is that data is stored in different areas on multiple disks.
 Performance and protection are increased as the input/output operations overlap in a well-adjusted way.